 - Historic properties appreciate in value faster than similar non-designated areas, and face less market volatility even in economic downturn.

-- There are valuable state and local incentives to increase your home’s energy efficiency, including ways to incorporate solar without harming the aesthetic.
+- There are valuable tax incentives to increase your home’s energy efficiency, including ways to incorporate solar without harming the aesthetic.

 - Many old homes feature built-in natural light and ventilation systems that can be optimized with the original floor plan.
 Getting the highest use from the lowest technology was the name of the game before the era of cheap energy, which may be coming to an end soon.